What is the Cooperative Education/Internship Program?

 - Accountability 6.
 Verification of work term

 - Transcript notation 8.
 Defer Financial Aid repayments

 - Earn credit 9.
 Verification of full-time enrollment

 - Course substitution for technical credit 10.
 Interaction with Career Services

 Are there additional requirements?

 Each campus has additional requirements.
 Please contact your respective campus to learn more.
-Residential campus students may find additional information by visiting their respective Career Services organization on Blackboard.
+Residential campus students may find additional information by visiting their respective Career Services Office.